FAQ

 • How much pocket money do I need?

-In Egypt and Jordan and Morocco you will need at least 300 euros per month in pocket money.
-At the beginning of each period you need extra money for books and materials.
-Depending on the included meals, you also need money for this.
-See Student budget!
+In Egypt, Jordan, and Morocco, you'll need at least €300 per month in pocket money.
+At the beginning of each term, you'll need extra money for books and materials.
+Depending on whether meals are included, you'll also need money for these.
+See Student Budget!

 • Do I need a car?

-• Can I follow one semester?
+• Can I take one semester?

 • Can I fly home during the holidays?